Brilliant Travel Games

 Here’s our pick of the top games to take on holiday this year.
-Whether you’re in a caravan sheltering from the rain or a Greek taverna staying out of the sun, card games are great fun on holiday.
+Whether you’re in a caravan sheltering from the rain or a Greek taverna staying out of the sun, travel games are great fun on holiday.
 Everyone is relaxed and there’s time to fill.
-Good holiday games must fit easily in your suitcase and be age appropriate for the whole family.
+Good holiday games and travel games must fit easily in your suitcase and be age-appropriate for the whole family.

 Top Games To Take On Holiday – Dobble

-Dobble is the best-selling card game on Amazon.
-Now also available in a waterproof version so you can play on the beach when you’re on holiday.
+Dobble is the best-selling card game on Amazon and ultimate travel game.
+Also available in a waterproof version so you can play on the beach when you’re on holiday.
 Every card has one matching picture.
 Your task is to find them.
 It’s tricky because the pictures are different sizes.
 A great game to play with kids because there’s no advantage for adults.
 Original Dobble is suitable for ages 6+ although there is also a Junior version for younger children aged 4+ together with other specific Dobbles including Star Wars Dobble.

 Top Games To Take On Holiday – Bananagrams

 One of our all-time family holiday favourites which we still play.
-You deal out the tiles (21 each if you’re 2-4 players) and start using them to make inter-connecting words.
-You can swap your tiles and pick up more when someone runs out.
+You deal out the tiles (21 each if you’re two to four players) and start using them to make inter-connecting words.
+There’s options to swap your tiles and pick up more when someone runs out.
 The winner is the first to use all their tiles.
 It’s great fun and educational at the same time but there’s definitely a knack to it.
 Squeezes easily in to holiday luggage.

 Top Games To Take On Holiday – Go Sushi

 We’ve had Go Sushi for a couple of years now and still love playing it.
 Unlike other card games, you pass your entire hand round (minus one card you want to keep) each go.
 There are points for getting the most or least of certain cards, and for pairs and triples.
 It doesn’t take long to learn and it’s a nice quick game because each hand only takes about five minutes.

 Top Games To Take On Holiday – Logo Lite